A Quick Refresher on Fiber

 Better nutrient absorption long term, assisting with the digestive process and buildings a stronger immune system (read more in this Dog’s Naturally article on fiber) and cleaner healthier gut.
 In addition, for dogs and cats with issues with diabetes or controlling their cholesterol levels, increasing your pet’s fiber intake can help.
 This is because fiber is like a broom and pushes out all of the junk and gunk stock in the digestive tract, similar to how a pipe cleaner works for a dirty straw or drinking tube.

 Fiber also helps slow the process of digestion which can help regular insulin levels in pets who have issues with insulin regulation.
-Another enjoyable benefit for you and your pet are healthier poops because fiber contributes positively to the shape, smell and composition of your pet’s poops (higher protein diets are a negative contributor) you can read more about that in this
+Another enjoyable benefit for you and your pet are healthier poops because fiber contributes positively to the shape, smell and composition of your pet’s poops (higher protein diets are a negative contributor) you can read more about that in this study on pet stool quality.

 Finally, one of the best benefits of fiber is the boosting of the diversity of probiotics in your pet’s digestive tract.
 Fiber is the fertilizer that feeds the lawn which is your pets immune ecosystem.
 Without adequate fiber a pet's life can be compromised by more illnesses, sluggishness and weight gain.